fbpx

 With more than 400,000 properties being bought and sold in Australia each year, the security of paperless property transactions makes sense for a lot of reasons.
 For the innovators at PEXA, creating a trusted, reliable platform that underpins such significant transactions has helped establish digital conveyancing as something easier, more effective and, most importantly, safer.

-Although the PEXA platform is currently the main player in the thriving digital conveyancing industry, the fast-tracking of a timetable to force competition within the sector has already seen other new platforms enter the sector with their own versions of the PEXA offering.
+Although the PEXA platform is currently the main player in the thriving digital conveyancing industry, the fast-tracking of a timetable to force competition within the sector has already seen alternative platforms enter the sector.

 At Conveyancing.com.au, our commitment to put digital conveyancing at the fingertips of thousands of Australians helps make buying and selling property even easier – and we are proud to be part of those journeys towards smarter, easier settlements.